 Let’s say for example that we are building software to manage extremely complex trend analysis for forex traders and only a small number of skilled individuals understand the underlying mathematics.

-To get a product manger or analyst to a sufficient level of understanding could take years and it would still be a second best option.
+To get a product manager or analyst to a sufficient level of understanding could take years and it would still be a second-best option.
 The best option is a totally agile approach whereby the statistician the analyst and the developer all sit together and build prototypes without the statistician ever needing to understand the underlying code and architecture, or the programmers and analyst ever understanding the fine detail of Monte Carlo analyses etc being used to construct models.